 - Moderately Pedantic (Meaning is largely dependent on context, or the meaning has started to drift in popular use.)

 - Less Pedantic (Common errors that do not match current definitions and are considered wrong by most people.)

 - Inconceivable, the word referred to in the page quote.
 It means that something is impossible even to imagine (or, depending on usage, to conceive in a biological sense, such as an inter-species crossbreed), although there is some variability to this.
 Anything that is truly and utterly inconceivable would by definition be unimaginable in any way, shape or form by our minds (including the mere concept), as they simply weren’t designed to conjure up such information.
 In any case, it does not mean "impossible", "highly unlikely", or "unfortunate".
 (It should be noted that this may not be a valid definition, but it's perfectly valid as hyperbole.)
 The closest synonym would probably be "incomprehensible".
-For example, a triangle appearing floating in midair above your head is unlikely, while the mathematical construct of the triangle existing in the real world is impossible.
-The triangle being four-sided is inconceivable.
+For example, a man in black scaling a cliff after the rope he was climbing was dropped is unlikely, while scaling the cliff without limbs would be impossible.
+The cliff being perfectly flat is inconceivable.